danielq1985/BibleAppPublic/README.md

 # Bible Context

 This is a bible resource designed to make reading the bible in an intuitive way.
-It allows you to read the main scripture while researching cross references, people, and places all with the same interface.

 ### Resources:
 https://viz.bible/cms/